We sometimes use the words 'baptism' and 'christening' interchangeably – a baby or young child is 'baptised' in a 'christening service'.

 Where someone was not baptised/christened as a baby, but comes to Christian faith as an adult, baptism can be arranged, usually in the context of a Confirmation Service.
-The best place to start is to arrange to speak with the vicar.
+The best place to start is to arrange to speak with the a member of the clergy.

 Many people who join the church wish to express their commitment to God by reaffirming for themselves the promises made for them at their baptism by their parents and godparents at a confirmation service.
-The vicar will lead a few sessions to prepare you for this, but the service is always led by a Bishop who will normally use the opportunity to talk to the candidates about the responsibilities of adult Christian life and pray for them.
+A member of the clergy will lead a few sessions to prepare you for this, but the service is always led by a Bishop who will normally use the opportunity to talk to the candidates about the responsibilities of adult Christian life and pray for them.
 He often addresses the congregation, too, and encourages them to support the candidates in the new step each is taking.
 Those being confirmed will then make their public profession of faith.

-Again, the best place to start is to arrange to speak with the vicar.
+Again, the best place to start is to arrange to speak with a member of the clergy.

 For more details see the Church of England website.

-If having read this you want to go ahead with a service at St Mary's please contact the parish office to arrange to meet with the vicar.
+If having read this you want to go ahead with a service at St Mary's please contact the parish office to arrange to meet with a member of the clergy.